zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= |\bm{E_0}|^2 e^{-(2 \kappa \omega / c) (\bm{r} \cdot \bm{n})}
 $$

 is a real number.
-The constants in the exponential may be combined, giving rise to the [absorption coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient#Absorption_and_scattering_coefficients)
+The constants in the exponential may be grouped together, giving rise to the [absorption coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient#Absorption_and_scattering_coefficients)

 $$ \tag{7.40}
 	\alpha(\omega)